ACUI Website Uploaders and Posters

 The ACUI website experience relies heavily on your participation.
 Just like attending that high school reunion, while you might have felt a little awkward at first, the party got a whole lot better when more people showed up.
 Help make the site the community resource for your profession that you want it to be by becoming an active contributor.

-To post messages in the ACUI Forum, add pictures to an ACUI photo album, upload documents to ACUI document exchanges, and/or contribute other content to the ACUI website, you must be logged in as an ACUI member.
+To post messages in the ACUI Forum, upload documents to the ACUI Exchange, and/or contribute other content to the ACUI website, you must be logged in as an ACUI member.
 By contributing content, you agree to the following terms.
 You also give ACUI the nonexclusive, perpetual rights to reuse your content—in its entirety or in part—in any way it chooses.

 We are all busy people and do not bore ourselves by reviewing your contributions before they are published.
 However, if you share something that ACUI or your peers deems objectionable, we reserve the right to remove it without your approval.
 Please save us the time of doing so—and yourself the embarrassment and public scorning.
 With your reputation and ACUI’s in mind, we offer the following guidelines: